mr-rigden/seeds_of_infinity/README.md

 > A set of free tools for building RPG software.

 These tools the have been licensed as liberally as possible with [The Unlicense](http://unlicense.org/).
-You can use them tools in anyway without restriction.
+You can use the tools in anyway without restriction.
 The Seeds_of_Infinity primarily consist two types of tools: Resources and Generators.

 #### Resources